 - In another bowl combine flour, cocoa powder, baking powder, and salt.
 Add flour mixture to butter mixture and stir until combined.
 Spread half of the batter into the prepared pan.
 Bake 12 minutes or just until set.
 Cool on a wire rack for 30 minutes.

 - Meanwhile, for filling, in a large bowl combine coconut, condensed milk, the remaining 1 tsp. vanilla, and the almond extract.

-- Spoon Milk Chocolate Ganache over cooled bars, spreading evenly.
+- Spoon ganache over cooled bars, spreading evenly.
 Chill for at least 1 hour or until ganache is firm.
-Use edges of foil to lift uncut bars out of pan.
+Use edges of foil to lift uncut bars out of the pan.
 Transfer to a cutting board.
 Cut into bars.